-- 1. Set pH to "Off" mode. - 2.
-Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 84). - 3.
+1. Set pH to "Off" mode.

+- 2. Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 83). - 3.
 Click the drop-down menu beneath "Base Pump" and select "None." - 4.
-If the desired base pump (Addition A or Addition B) is on, turn it off. - Form a sterile connection between the Addition A (one brown band) or B (one gray band) line and the base bottle/bag source, by welding the tubing or using the connectors. - 6.
-Install the silicone section of the addition line in the corresponding addition pump (A or B) to allow the base to flow into the vessel as the pump rotates clockwise (see "Using the Pumps" on page 81). - 7.
+If the desired base pump (Addition A or Addition B) is on, turn it off. - 5.
+Form a sterile connection between the addition line and the base bottle/bag source, by welding the tubing or using the connectors. - 6.
+Install the silicone section of the addition line in the desired addition pump to allow the base to flow into the vessel as the pump rotates clockwise (see "Using the Pumps" on page 80). - 7.
 Confirm that the tubing is not clamped. - 8.
 Set the addition speed to "Slow." - 9.
 Turn the addition pump on to prime the line. - 10.
-Turn the addition pump off when tubing is primed.

-- 11. Click the drop-down menu beneath "Base Pump" and select the desired addition pump. - 12.
+Turn the addition pump off when tubing is primed. - 11.
+Click the drop-down menu beneath "Base Pump" and select the desired addition pump. - 12.
 Select the desired pH mode and set point or controller outputs.